ONSdigital/monthly-business-survey-results/docs/source/project_docs_md/contributor_guide/CONTRIBUTING.md

 ### Git and GitHub

-We use Git to version control the source code and out source code is stored on GitHub.
+We use Git to version control the source code and our source code is stored on GitHub.

 We follow the [GitHub flow][github-flow] workflow.
 This means that we create